domkirke/torchbend/README.md

     - [✕︎] model analysis UI
 - [✕︎] script generative models with JIT additional bending inputs (for use in [nn~] for example)

-`torchbend` provides end-to-end examples for the following libraries:
+`torchbend` provides end-to-end examples and interfaces for the following libraries:

 | Model                | Weights | Activation | Script |
 | :------------------- | :-----: | :--------: | :----: |